FAQ

 A: Households with no other means of documenting income may be allowed to proceed with an income self-attestation.
 This will be considered on a case-by-case basis through a VMRP waiver.
 Additionally, homeowner or household members can certify to no earnings (I.E. No social security income, no unemployment income, no business earnings, etc.) if applicable.

-A: VMRP assistance is capped at $50,000 per household for eligible expenses; however, applicants may not receive the full $50,000 depending on their eligibility and the availability of program funds.
+AVMRP assistance was capped at $50,000 per household for eligible expenses; however, applicants may not have received the full $50,000 depending on their eligibility and the availability of program funds.

 Q: Will I be required to pay back the funds used to assist me?